Emergence of Invariance and Disentanglement in Deep Representations: Details of the experiments

 \subsection{Random labels}

 We use a similar experimental setup as \cite{zhang2016understanding}.
 In particular, we train a small version of AlexNet on a 28$\times$28 central crop of CIFAR-10 with completely random labels.
 The dataset is normalized using the global channel-wise mean and variance, but no additional data augmentation is performed.
 The exact structure of the network is in \Cref{table:networks}.
 As common in practice we use batch normalization before all the ReLU nonlinearities, except for the first layer.
-We train with learning rates $\eta =0.02,0.005$ and pick the best performing network of the two.
+Optimization of the IB Lagrangian loss function is performed similarly to \cite{kingma2015variational} and \cite{molchanov2017variational}.
+We found that constraining the variance $\alpha_i$ of the weights to be the same for all weights in the same filter helps stabilizing the training process.
+We train with learning rates $\eta \in \{0.02,0.005\}$ and select the best performing network of the two.
 Generally, we found that a higher learning rate is needed to overfit when the number of training samples $N$ is small, while a lower learning rate is needed for larger $N$.
 We train with SGD with momentum $0.9$ for $360$ epochs reducing the learning rate by a factor of $10$ every $140$ epochs.
 We use a large batch-size of $500$ to minimize the noise coming from SGD.
 No weight decay or other regularization methods are used.

 The final plot is obtained by triangulating the convex envelope of the data points, and by interpolating their value on the resulting simplexes.
 Outside of the convex envelope (where the accuracy is mostly constant), the value was obtained by inpainting.